ettanin/Meteobridge-MB-SMART/README.md

 # All beta testers do not need to update with a fresh install you are presently upto date as of 23rd October.
-* beta testers are a small group of 10 users and collaborated via email .if you did not recieve an email with changes during the month of october it means you did not collaborate and share your findings ,issues.
+* beta testers are a small group of 10 users and collaborated via email .if you did not recieve an email with changes for Version 1.05 during the month of october it means you were not a part of this beta group therefore a fresh install will be required.

 # Project expected to finally finish early 2020 .
-* todo significant minor CSS clean (January 2020)
+* todo minor CSS clean (January 2020)
-* there are no plans for further development or features unless there is a significant change or enhancement released for the meteobridge NANOSD product.
+* there are no plans for further development or features thereafter unless there is a significant change or enhancement released for the Meteobridge NANOSD product.

 # Please do not request personal modifications
-* sorry your request will be ignored "its a one design for all approach ".
+* sorry your requests must be of beneficial to everyone "its a one design to suit fit the most common Davis and meteobridge NANOSD setups".
+* Leaf and additional sensors will be added when I actually get around to ordering one and installing.

+# ONCE AGAIN IMPORTANT PLEASE READ THIS "IT IS NOT COMPATIBLE WITH CUMULUS,WEEWX,WIFILOGGER" IT IS DESIGNED FOR METOBERIDGE NANOSD(100% Compatibility) and MBPRO Products(MBPRO 90% compatibility )

 <p align="center">
   <img src="https://res.cloudinary.com/brian-underdown/image/upload/v1570359213/Screenshot_2019-10-06_Sinanoba_Istanbul_Home_Weather_Station_xty2ei.png" width="550" title="weather34 Meteobridge MB-SMART template ">